Novartis CAR-T therapy leads to durable response in lymphoma study

 “Patients that are in complete remission by 3 to 6 months are going to have durable remissions,” said Dr. Stephen Schuster, the trial’s lead investigator, who has patients from an earlier pilot study alive more than three years after Kymriah treatment.

-Kymriah belongs to a new class of therapy called CAR-T. It works by harvesting a patient’s own disease-fighting T-cells, genetically engineering them to target specific proteins on cancer cells, and replacing them to circulate possibly for years, seeking out and attacking cancer.
+Kymriah belongs to an exciting new class of therapy called CAR-T. It works by harvesting a patient’s own disease-fighting T-cells, genetically engineering them to target specific proteins on cancer cells, and replacing them to circulate possibly for years, seeking out and attacking cancer.

-“The technology is spectacular,” said Schuster, from the University of Pennsylvania’s Abramson Cancer Center.
+“The technology is spectacular,” Schuster said.
 “We’re able to save the lives of people that just a few years ago we couldn‘t.
 I can’t express the amount of satisfaction and excitement that I have.”

 The one-time treatment with a list price of $475,000 was approved in August for patients up to 25 years of age with advanced acute lymphoblastic leukemia (ALL), becoming the first CAR-T treatment to market.
 A second from Gilead Sciences was later approved.